Welcome to ROOSTERGNN Academy!

 Your son or daughter will need to budget for food and drinks.
 Depending on his or her lifestyle choices, the budget will vary.
 We usually recommend between 100 and 200 Euros per week to cover these costs.

-We highly recommend students choose accommodation with Wifi, or at least with a Wifi café nearby (e.g. Starbucks).
-Public libraries, such as Biblioteca Manuel Alvar (Calle de Azcona 42), also have Wifi.
+Madrid is a well-connected city.
+Public libraries, such as Biblioteca Manuel Alvar (Calle de Azcona 42) have Wifi.
 The library at the Reina Sofia Museum is a particularly beautiful option for conducting research with free Wifi (more information here).
 All EMT (red public buses) have also been equipped with wifi.

 It is recommended that students purchase a pre-paid phone or SIM card in order to save on local and international calls while in Madrid.
 Another option is to consult with your local phone company back home to see if you can get an a affordable international data plan.

 Health and Safety

 In the case of an emergency, family and friends can contact RGNN Academy via firstname.lastname@example.org or +34 911 287 235.
 Students are also asked to list two emergency contacts in their pre-arrival forms.
 Enrolled students will be provided witha local emergency support number, available 24 hours a day, 7 days a week, during the Internship & Mentoring Program.

 Nearest Public Hospital: Hospital Universitario de la Princesa, Calle de Diego Leon 62, 28006 Madrid, +34 915 20 22 00.